adem-wg/adem-chrome/README.md

 ## Installation

-1. Download and unpack the the most recent extension `adem-browser-ext.zip` from the [releases](https://gitlab.inf.ethz.ch/OU-PMUELLER/cyber-trust/-/releases)
+1. Download and unpack the the most recent extension from the [releases](/releases) page.
 2. Open a Chrome browser (tested with Google Chrome and Edge, should work with Chromium).
 3. Open the extensions settings page (chrome://extensions/ or edge://extensions/).
 4. Turn on developer mode.